vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_188_0.rst

 ``caused``
-    When used with a ``meta:event`` and an ``risk:outage`` node, the edge indicates The event caused the outage.
+    When used with a ``meta:event`` and an ``risk:outage`` node, the edge indicates the event caused the outage.

-``caused``
-    When used with a ``risk:attack`` and an ``risk:outage`` node, the edge indicates The attack caused the outage.
+    When used with a ``risk:attack`` and an ``risk:outage`` node, the edge indicates the attack caused the outage.

 ``impacted``
-    When used with a ``risk:outage`` node, the edge indicates The outage event impacted the availability of the target node.
+    When used with a ``risk:outage`` node, the edge indicates the outage event impacted the availability of the target node.

 ``uses``
-    When used with a ``ou:technique`` and an ``risk:vuln`` node, the edge indicates The technique uses the vulnerability.
+    When used with a ``ou:technique`` and an ``risk:vuln`` node, the edge indicates the technique uses the vulnerability.

-``uses``
-    When used with a ``risk:vuln`` and an ``ou:technique`` node, the edge indicates The vulnerability uses the technique.
+    When used with a ``risk:vuln`` and an ``ou:technique`` node, the edge indicates the vulnerability uses the technique.